-- 1. The U.S. Department of Education will notify the student on their Student Aid Report.
-With this notification, even before (step 2) students should submit the minimum documentation listed in the table below. - 2.
-NMJC will provide written notification to the student identifying the documents required for the verification process.
-This notification will be sent to the student by the Financial Aid Office no later than three weeks from the time the Financial Aid Office receives official notification from the U.S. Department of Education that the student was selected. - 3.
-NMJC also provides secure 24 hour access to information showing verification document requests for each student at https://banner8-ssb2.nmjc.edu:8250/PROD/twbkwbis.P_WWWLogin.
+1. The U.S. Department of Education will notify the student on their Student Aid Report.
+With this notification, even before (step 2) students should submit the minimum documentation listed in the table below.

+2. NMJC will provide written notification to the student identifying the documents required for the verification process.
+This notification will be sent to the student by the Financial Aid Office no later than three weeks from the time the Financial Aid Office receives official notification from the U.S. Department of Education that the student was selected.

+3. NMJC also provides secure 24 hour access to information showing verification document requests for each student through the T-BirdWeb Portal at at https://luminis.nmjc.edu/cp/home/displaylogin.

-- 4. As a courtesy, NMJC's Financial Aid Office may contact students using emails and letters to give updates on requested verification documents.
-However, NMJC will not send more than 12 emails/ letters over a 12 week period. - 5.
-As a courtesy, NMJC's Financial Aid Office may contact students by phone to encourage them to submit documents to complete the verification process.
+4. As a courtesy, NMJC's Financial Aid Office may contact students using emails and letters to give updates on requested verification documents.
+However, NMJC will not send more than 12 emails /letters over a 12 week period.

+5. As a courtesy, NMJC's Financial Aid Office may contact students by phone to encourage them to submit documents to complete the verification process.